Assistance programs Outagamie County and Appleton.

 - Housing solutions can include emergency shelters or information on local rent assistance programs.

 - Transportation from CAP Services is available in the form of Ways to Work, which can help families that need a car for work.
+They also help with financial assistance to stop vehicle repossession.

 - Case management will help individuals in Appleton and other areas get the stability and support they need for their financial situation.